aamnah/notes.aamnah.com/_commands/[gcp, --parents]Copy selected file and recreate folders.md

 ---

 ### Why?
 Makes it easier to copy a default OpenCart extension.
-Finds the files by name and copy them while also creating the required folder structure.
+Find the files by name and copy them while also creating the required folder structure.

 ### How
 Use the `cp` command with `--parents` flag.